tc39/proposal-temporal/docs/zoneddatetime.md

 By storing its time zone, `Temporal.ZonedDateTime` is able to use that time zone when deriving other values, e.g. to automatically perform DST adjustment when adding or subtracting time.

-If a non-canonical time zone ID is used, it will be normalized by `Temporal` into its canonical name listed in the [IANA time zone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 Usually, the time zone ID will be an IANA time zone ID.
 However, in unusual cases, a time zone can also be created from a time zone offset string like `+05:30`.
 Offset time zones function just like IANA time zones except that their offset can never change due to DST or political changes.
 This can be problematic for many use cases because by using an offset time zone you lose the ability to safely derive past or future dates because, even in time zones without DST, offsets sometimes change for political reasons (e.g. countries change their time zone).
 Therefore, using an IANA time zone is recommended wherever possible.

+Time zone identifiers are normalized before being used to determine the time zone.
+For example, capitalization will be corrected to match the [IANA time zone database](https://www.iana.org/time-zones), and offsets like `+01` or `+0100` will be converted to `+01:00`.
+Link names in the IANA Time Zone Database are not resolved to Zone names.

 In very rare cases, you may choose to use `UTC` as your time zone ID.
 This is generally not advised because no humans actually live in the UTC time zone; it's just for computers.